 |The Benro PC-0 clamp is screwed on the tripod top mounting plate and then the MHR1 is clamped on top.
 The combo proves a sturdy pan and tilt head, shown above supporting the Canon EF 100-400 IS USM by its collar foot dovetail.|

 Nevertheless, one thing that would complete the image of the sturdy looking Hejnar MHR1 Tilt Head was to measure its locking ability and prove its load capacity.
 Something not mentioned in the specs.

 Excellent design and machining of the tilt head with very good finishing and hard coat anodizing.

 Excellent locking strength and torsional behavior with very tight tolerances.

 Very smooth operation and strong locking ability.

 Excellent clamping strength with large clamping surfaces and Excellent Compatibility with virtually any Arca-Swiss® type plate or rail.

 Very good overall value for money.

 The MHR1 head + QR Clamp combo is somewhat heavier than competitive products.

-Lack of tilt angle markings.
+Lack of tilt angle markings in degrees.